-The Faculty Pro Vice Chancellor may decide to uphold part, but not all, of the complaint and will respond to the student accordingly.
+The Faculty Pro Vice Chancellor/Registrar may decide to uphold part, but not all, of the complaint and will respond to the student accordingly.

-Where a School deems the refund or waiver of a student's tuition fees to be the appropriate redress following a complaint made by a student, the liability for the fees will transfer to the School (where the complaint was made against the School).
-Details of the relevant circumstances and any associated documentation should be forwarded in the first instance to firstname.lastname@example.org.
-The details will then be forwarded to the Director of Service Development, who has authority on behalf of the Registrar to approve requests for the refund or waiver of student tuition fees.
-Where a refund or waiver is imposed on a School as a result of a Level 3 complaint outcome, the School will be notified by email prior to the outcome of the complaint being communicated to the student.
+Where a School deems the refund or waiver of a student's tuition fees or a payment of compensation to be the appropriate redress following a complaint made by a student, the liability for the fees will transfer to the School (where the complaint has been made against the School).
+Details of the relevant circumstances and any associated documentation should be forwarded in the first instance to email@example.com.
+The details will then be forwarded to the Director of Student Services who has the authority on behalf of the Registrar to approve requests for the refund or waiver of student tuition fees.
+Where a refund, waiver or payment of compensation is imposed on a School as a result of a Level 3 complaint or OIA outcome, the School will be notified as soon as the outcome has been determined.

 Once the internal complaints procedure has been completed, if the student is still not happy with the outcome, they may take their complaint to the Office of the Independent Adjudicator (OIA).
 The OIA operates externally to the University.
 It will not normally look at a complaint unless and until all relevant internal complaints procedures have been exhausted.
 Further information is available from the OIA website.